This resource explains depression and how to manage it during cancer treatment.

 www.msk.org/counseling

 Many people find that counseling helps them manage their emotions during cancer treatment.
 MSK’s counselors provide counseling for individuals, couples, families, caregivers, and groups.
-They can also prescribe medications to help with anxiety, depression, and other mental health problems.
-For more information, ask your doctor or nurse, or call 646-888-0200.
+They can also prescribe medicine to help with anxiety, depression, and other mental health problems.
+Ask your doctor or nurse or call 646-888-0200 to learn more.

 Location